skulpt/skulpt/moreiteration.rst

 Running through all the items in a list is called **traversing** the list or sometimes just **traversal**.

+We have also seen iteration paired with the update idea to form the accumulator pattern.
+For example, to compute the sum of the first ``n`` integers, we could create a for loop using a range that produces the numbers 1 thru ``n``.
+Using the accumulator pattern, we can start with a running total and on each iteration, add the current value of the loop variable.
+A function to compute this sum is shown below.

+.. activecode:: ch07_summation

+    def sumTo(aBound):
+        theSum = 0
+        for aNumber in range(1, aBound+1):
+            theSum = theSum + aNumber

+        return theSum

+    print(sumTo(4))

+    print(sumTo(1000))

 The ``while`` Statement
 -----------------------